 - Having cold sweats

-Any of these symptoms could be a sign of a heart attack so it’s important to seek medical assistance immediately.
+Any of these mini heart attack symptoms could be a sign of a heart attack so it’s important to seek medical assistance immediately.

 How Long Does A Heart Attack Last?